Ford Galaxy MPV

 Price, value for money & options

-You can’t get away from the fact that the Galaxy is fairly expensive when compared to many of its main rivals – including sister car, the S-MAX, which will save you nearly £2,500 over the Galaxy without actually feeling that much smaller in reality.
-But there's no denying the Galaxy's quality, with all models coming very well equipped.
-The entry-level Zetec model comes with all-around electric windows, dual-zone climate control, parking sensors and Bluetooth connectivity fitted as standard, while Titanium models add automatic headlights and windscreen wipers, cruise control, rear air-conditioning, DAB digital radio and USB connectivity.
-The top-of-the-range Titanium X also includes leather seats and a panoramic glass roof that makes the interior feel very airy.
-Plus, Fords historically perform well in the used market, so you can expect the Galaxy to hold its resale value well when you do decide to look for a good second-hand deal.
+The Galaxy is fairly expensive – particularly when the S-MAX is nearly £2,500 cheaper and doesn’t feel that much smaller – but it does offer genuine quality and lots of equipment and accessories.
+The entry-level Zetec model comes fitted with all-around electric windows, dual-zone climate control, parking sensors and Bluetooth connectivity as standard, while Titanium cars also get automatic headlights and windscreen wipers, cruise control, rear air-conditioning, DAB digital radio and USB connectivity.
+The top-spec Titanium X also adds leather seats and a panoramic glass roof that makes the interior feel very bright and airy.
+Fords have historically performed well in the used car market, so you can expect the Galaxy to have strong resale value when you do decide to look for a good second-hand deal.

 "Ford has really raised the game with this car and its engineering levels are very high.
 The quality of the materials that make up the dash are truly impressive, as is their fit and finish.
 Sure it cheapens as you migrate backwards, but if you ain't paying Audi prices, you can't expect Audi finesse in the third-row ashtrays."

 "Whichever version of the Galaxy you choose, you'll find confidence-inspiring handling and a composed and well-controlled approach to corners.
 Compared to softer competitors, this nimble, dynamic attitude reinforces the Ford's car-like feel.
 Yet while noise levels are all but a match for the class best, the Ford's firmer ride does make it less relaxing.
 Petrol and diesel engines should all be familiar, and it's the TDCi oil-burners that offer the easier-going performance."